awsdocs/aws-config-developer-guide/doc_source/dynamodb-autoscaling-enabled.md

 # dynamodb\-autoscaling\-enabled<a name="dynamodb-autoscaling-enabled"></a>

-This rule checks whether Auto Scaling is enabled on your DynamoDB tables\.
-Optionally you can set the read and write capacity units for the table\.
+Checks if Auto Scaling or On\-Demand is enabled on your DynamoDB tables and/or global secondary indexes\.
+Optionally you can set the read and write capacity units for the table or global secondary index\.

 **Identifier:** DYNAMODB\_AUTOSCALING\_ENABLED